-The z/OS Data Collection subsystem (zDC) controls communication between the OneAgent code modules and the zLocal component.
-The zLocal component, hosted in z/OS Unix environment, runs as part of zDC.
-The zLocal handles the TCP/IP connection and transfers data between the mainframe and the distributed Dynatrace component called zRemote.
+The z/OS Data Collection subsystem (zDC) controls communication between the OneAgent code modules and the zLocal.
+The zLocal, hosted in z/OS Unix environment, runs as part of zDC.
+The zLocal handles the TCP/IP connection and transfers data between the mainframe and the distributed zRemote module.
 You can enter Operator start, stop, and modify commands from a system console to control the zDC and the lifecycle of the zLocal.

 Install the zDC